Prepare to Get Excited!

 Instead, the person’s food preferences change and they no longer want the old food favourites, or no longer want them except for rarely and appropriately.
 They no longer get triggered to eat because they’re sad, or bored.
 They no longer want to pig out on cake just because it’s in the fridge.
 They forget that there’s a packet of crisps in the pantry.
 They might see a chocolate bar in the cupboard and think to themselves “Mmmm, I’d like that, but just not right now ….
 I’ll grab it later”, but then they forget and it’s still there a month later.
 They find themselves rationalising decisions not to eat, instead of trying to use logic to prevent themselves from eating.
 And they no longer feel guilt because of pigging out at a family feast.

-I want to see people using this method instead of dieting, and certainly instead of surgery!
+I want to see people using this method instead of dieting or drugs, and certainly instead of surgery.

 It’s my deepest hope that others will recognise that SDR Therapy is something that needs to be shouted from every rooftop, and enough health professionals will join me so that together we can create a community that has the potential to quite literally change the world.